xlucn/xdg-xmenu/README.md

 ## Requirement

 **Update:** Since Imlib2 1.8.0, svg images can be rendered directly, so the following caching can be skipped.
-Recent `xdg-xmenu` provides a `-S` option to use the svg paths, see usage below.
+Recent `xdg-xmenu` provides a `-S` option to use the svg icons directly, see usage below.

 The script will look for icons loosely according to [freedesktop specification](https://specifications.freedesktop.org).
 If the icons found are svg images, which is very possible, you will need any one of the following tools (sorted by priority) to convert svg images to pngs: